-- 403. The search for ways to improve efficiency involves two steps.
+- 425. The search for ways to improve efficiency and effectiveness involves two steps.
 The first step is to assess whether resources are allocated to the ministries, agencies, and activities in accordance with the strategic objectives of government.
-The second step is to assess whether, once allocated, the resources are used with maximal technical efficiency and promotes scale efficiency if necessary, and to adjust the use accordingly. - 404.
+The second step is to assess whether, once allocated, the resources are used with maximal technical efficiency and promotes scale efficiency if necessary, and with maximal effectiveness. - 426.
 Each aspect of the efficiency analysis is conducted for every selected class purpose identified under the COFOG, and for all selected agencies under each class.
 In each case, analysis is done of the utilisation of allocations to improve allocative efficiency, technical efficiency, and scale efficiency when delivering support to the poor.